testproject-io/docs/tips-and-tricks/using-testproject-with-iframes.md

 ### Locate Elements in an iFrame

 Now that you are inside the iFrame you can start to interact with elements on this part of the page.
-The test recorder still won't record the clicks and interactions on the screen, but we can easily find the elements we wan using the Element Explorer.
+The test recorder still won't record the clicks and interactions on the screen, but we can easily find the elements we want using the Element Explorer.

 ![iFrame Element](../.gitbook/assets/image%20%28117%29%20%282%29.png)

-You can see that the id of the is tinymce and then from the menu for this element we can select Actions and then Clear Contents to add a step that will clear the contents of the cell.
+You can see that the id of the element is tinymce and then from the menu for this element we can select Actions and then Clear Contents to add a step that will clear the contents of the cell.

 ![Clear Contents Action](../.gitbook/assets/image%20%28134%29%20%281%29.png)